ashokgelal/ashokgelal.com/source/_posts/til-iterm-hush-last-login.md

 ![](/images/iterm-hush.png)

-Today I learned how to disable it.
-And it was easier than I thought.
+Disabling this message is actually very easy.
 Here are the steps:

 1. Create a `.hushlogin` file under your home directory.
 2. There is no step 2.
 You are done!